Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Outlook for

-We use \texttt{SExtractor} FWHMs to conduct a first-order analysis of LBG and UCD sizes in the \Euclid PV imaging.
+We used \texttt{SExtractor} FWHMs to conduct a first-order analysis of LBG and UCD sizes in the \Euclid performance verification imaging.
 This is possible thanks to the higher resolution of the \Euclid imaging ($\ang{;;0.1}\,\text{pix}^{-1}$ compared to $\ang{;;0.15}\,\text{pix}^{-1}$ for UltraVISTA, with a PSF FWHM of $\ang{;;0.5}$ in NISP compared to $\ang{;;0.85}$ in VISTA $Y$).
-We first investigate the sizes of PSFs in the \Euclid imaging.
-We take point sources from the JWST COSMOS-Web survey \citep[][]{CWEB}, selected from the F444W FWHM-MAG\_AUTO diagram using a catalogue produced with \texttt{SExtractor}.
+We first investigated the sizes of PSFs in the \Euclid imaging.
+We took point sources from the JWST COSMOS-Web survey \citep[][]{CWEB},\footnote{The data described here may be obtained from \url{https://doi.org/10.17909/g3fb-ez59}.} selected from the F444W FWHM-MAG\_AUTO diagram using a catalogue produced with \texttt{SExtractor}.
 We then crossmatch these point sources with \Euclid.
-F444W is thus used to provide the `ground-truth', since the objects are unambiguously PSFs.
+F444W is thus used to provide the `ground-truth' since the objects are unambiguously PSFs.
 Since F444W is much deeper than \JE ($5\,\sigma$ depth of 26.9 following the methodology in Sect. \ref{sec:depths}), we are able to select these `ground-truth' PSFs far below the limiting magnitude of the \Euclid imaging.
 In Fig. \ref{fig:size-mag}, the grey region show the \texttt{SExtractor} FWHM in \Euclid \JE imaging of these JWST PSFs as a function of their \JE magnitude.
 This region is determined as the interquartile range around the median in magnitude bins of width 0.5 mag.
 For very bright ($\JE \lesssim 24$) sources, PSFs in \Euclid are consistent with the FWHM measured in Sect. \ref{sec:psf homogenisation}, as expected.
 However, as we approach fainter magnitudes, the mean and standard deviation both begin to increase, before turning over near the limiting magnitude of the \JE imaging.
 This behaviour is expected as noise begins to boost the FWHM measurements of faint sources.
 Additionally, the turnover is caused by biases in the selection of faint PSFs in the \Euclid imaging, since only those with an associated large positive noise will be detected. \citet{Bowler14} conduct a similar investigation by injecting PSFs into UltraVISTA and UDS imaging, and find similar behaviour.
 In Fig. \ref{fig:size-mag} we also show the FWHM-\JE magnitude distribution of LBGs and UCDs identified through SED fitting with combined HSC+VISTA+\Euclid photometry for the U+E sample.
 The FWHMs of the UCDs are consistent with the shaded region.
 Additionally, none of the UCDs identified with SED fitting exceed a FWHM of $1\arcsec$.
-Whilst a large fraction of the LBG sample has FWHMs above $1\arcsec$, the majority are consistent with the scatter in sizes measured for point sources.
-We also show the size-luminosity relations determined by \citetalias{Bowler17} from HST imaging of a ground-based sample, and the prediction from the FLARES simulation \citep{Roper22}.
+Whilst a large fraction of the LBG sample has FWHMs above $1\arcsec$, the majority are consistent with the scatter in sizes measured for point sources. {Some LBGs have FWHMs consistent with that of the PSF.
+These could be compact sources with high star-formation surface densities \citep{Morishita24, harikane24}.} We also show the size-luminosity relations determined by \citetalias{Bowler17} from HST imaging of a ground-based sample, and the prediction from the FLARES simulation \citep{Roper22}.
 The size-luminosity relation can be written as